isomerpages/pa-chingay/pages/Chingay Taster Experience.md

 You can sign up by clicking on the respective links below.
 Spaces are limited and registration is on a first-come-first-served basis.

 Note:
-* Please ensure that you are available to attend the session before signing up so as not to deprive others of the opportunity.
+a)	Please ensure that you are available to attend the session before signing up so as not to deprive others of the opportunity.
 Participants who are no-show at the course / workshops may not be allowed to sign up for other courses / workshops under CTE.

-* Photos may be taken during these sessions for publicity purposes.
+b)	Photos may be taken during these sessions for publicity purposes.
 By signing up for the session, you agree to grant us the consent for photos to be taken.

 # Exclusive Experiences